daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 <div class="admonition note">
   <div class="admonition-title">Note</div>
-  While you could technically use <code>node server.js</code> to start the app right now, as soon as we start writing the React app using ECMAScript 6 and pre-rendering it on the server, we will need the Babel compiler, in other words use <code>babel-node server.js</code> to start the app directly.
+  While you could technically use <code>node server.js</code> to start the app right now, as soon as we start writing the React app using ECMAScript 6 and pre-rendering it on the server, we will need the Babel compiler.
+Alternatively, you could use <code>babel-node server.js</code> to start the app.
 </div>

-You should see the **Express server listening on port 3000** message in the Terminal.
+You should see **Express server listening on port 3000** message in the Terminal.

 ## Step 2.
 Build System